Anne Isaacs: Dust Devil

-Isaacs and Zelinsky completed a sequel to Swamp Angel more than 15 years later, Dust Devil, published by Schwartz & Wade in 2010.
+Isaacs and Zelinsky completed a sequel to Swamp Angel more than 15 years later, called Dust Devil, published by Schwartz & Wade in 2010.
 Swamp Angel has a reputation as the greatest woodswoman in all of Tennessee.
 But when she grows too big for that state, she moves to Montana.
-It's there that she wrestles a raging storm to the ground and, at its center, finds herself a sidekick—a horse she names Dust Devil.
+It's there that she wrestles a raging storm to the ground and, at its center, finds herself a sidekick - a horse she names Dust Devil.
 And when Backward Bart, an outlaw, starts terrorizing the prairie, Angel and Dust Devil are the only ones strong enough to stop him.